Adaptive Optical Multi-Spectral Matrix Approach for Label-free High-resolution Imaging through Complex Scattering Media: Experimental demonstration

-The SMT image resolves the 8th group of the USAF target with near perfection down to the smallest 6th element (Fig.~\ref{fig:image2d}g).
-Here, the progression goes down to 8$\times$8 zones, with up to 22 Zernike radial orders (275 Zernike polynomials) per zone in both $\phi_{\rm in}$ and $\phi_{\rm out}$, for a total of 35,200 wavefront correction variables.
+In comparison, the SMT image resolves the 8th group of the USAF target with near perfection down to the smallest 6th element (Fig.~\ref{fig:image2d}g).
+Here, the progression goes down to 8$\times$8 zones, with up to 275 Zernike polynomials (22 radial orders) per zone in both $\phi_{\rm in}$ and $\phi_{\rm out}$.
 The optimized correction patterns $\phi_{\rm in}({\bf k}^{\rm in}_{\parallel})$ and $\phi_{\rm out}({\bf k}^{\rm out}_{\parallel})$ are shown in Fig.~\ref{fig:image2d}h.
 Here, $\phi_{\rm out}({\bf k}_{\parallel}) \neq \phi_{\rm in}(-{\bf k}_{\parallel})$ because the former includes the optical-system aberration.
-The wavefronts vary faster at larger angles due to the longer propagation length through the medium and subsequently more severe scattering.
-These large-angle fast-oscillation patterns correct for the strongest scattering and are key to the wavefront correction (Supplementary Fig.~12).
+Notably, SMT achieves good reconstructions even when the number of frequencies or incident angles is further reduced by over an order of magnitude, including when the image remains fully speckled after dispersion compensation (Supplementary Sect.~V).
+The total number of wavefront correction variables, $2 \times 275 \times 8^2 = 35,200$, is large.
+Supplementary Fig.~13 shows that all of these terms work together to raise the image metric; there is no redundancy.
+The wavefront corrections vary faster at larger angles due to the use of Zernike polynomials as wavefront regularizers, which causes larger momenta to have larger correction phases and become fast-varying after phase wrapping. {Future works will explore various strategies to correct for aberrations at large angles more effectively, such as defining the Zernike polynomials with a larger pupil diameter, alleviating this fast variation.}

-The triple gating is essential.
-Supplementary Sects.~V--VI show that when one of the three gates is removed, the image reconstruction would completely fail even after the optimizations.
-It is also crucial to perform corrections for both the incident path and the return path; Supplementary Sect.~IV\,C shows that in the reciprocal space ${\bf q} = {\bf k}_{\rm out} - {\bf k}_{\rm in}$ of the image, only low-order aberrations can be corrected because high-order terms require double-path wavefront corrections in both ${\bf k}_{\rm in}$ and ${\bf k}_{\rm out}$~\cite{2021_Liu_BOE}.
-No existing computational adaptive optics methods~\cite{2011_Tippie_OE,adie2012computational,2015_Shemonski_nphoton,2016_Hillmann_srep,2021_Liu_BOE} performs double-path corrections, so they would not be able to handle a strongly scattering system like this even if they adopt the optimization strategies here.
+The phase-resolved interferometric data in the synthetic OCT and OCM can be used for dispersion compensation and digital aberration correction via computational AO~\cite{adie2012computational,2015_Shemonski_nphoton,2021_Liu_BOE,2016_Hillmann_srep}.
+However, the correction only applies to the phase image itself; it cannot apply separately to the incident path and the return path since the reflection matrix is not available in OCT/OCM.
+Fig.~\ref{fig:double_path}a--c shows correction on an OCM image without input spatial gate (similar to Ref.~\citen{2016_Hillmann_srep}), which fails here given the lack of triple gating.
+Fig.~\ref{fig:double_path}d--f shows correction in the reciprocal space of a confocal OCM image (mimicking Refs.~\citen{adie2012computational,2015_Shemonski_nphoton, 2021_Liu_BOE}; see Supplementary Sect.~IV\,C for details), which yields negligible enhancements because most of the wavefront distortions here are high-order and can only be corrected in a double-path configuration~\cite{2021_Liu_BOE}.
+Unklike computational AO, SMT enables triple gating and double-path wavefront correction, which is necessary to overcome the strong scattering here (Fig.~\ref{fig:double_path}g).